What do I need to know before retiring in Sorrento?

 - What should I pack when moving to Sorrento?

-- What is life like in Sorrento?
+- What are healthcare services like in Sorrento?

 - What are medical services in Sorrento like?